giuliodondi/kOS-Shuttle-OPS3/README.md

 ![hud](https://github.com/giuliodondi/kOS-Shuttle-OPS3/blob/master/Ships/Script/Shuttle_OPS3/images/hud.png)

 - the HUD background is either transparent or darkened based on the current time of the day at your position, to provide best visibility
-- _AZ ERROR_ is the compass angle between your current trajectory and the target.
-When it's zero you're flying directly towards the site.
-Positive values mean the target is to your right
+- _AZ ERROR_ is the compass angle between your current trajectory and the current target point.
+When it's zero you're flying directly towards the target.
+Positive values mean the target is to your right.
 - _FLAP TRIM_ is an indicator of the current trim setting, from minimum (-1) to maximum (+1).
 The deflection angle of each control surface is proportional to this
 - _VERT SPEED_ indicates your current vertical speed at a glance
   - During Reentry the scale is 200 m/s